ON THIS DAY IN SCIENCE FICTION HISTORY

 "A San Francisco reporter travels back in time, eventually figuring out why.
 But his present-day life becomes a mess due to his absences."

-On this day in 2010, Smallville launched into its tenth (and final) season with the airing of "Lazarus."
+On this day in 2010 (in the U.S.), Smallville launched into its tenth (and final) season with the airing of "Lazarus."
 According to our friends at IMDB.com, here's the plot summary:

 "Oliver is tortured incessantly by Rick Flag until Chloe, who used the Justice League's helmet to find him, exchanges herself for him.
 Awakening in a secret LuthorCorp lab among partial Lex clones, Tess meets young Alexander before the bloodthirsty, dying senior knocks her down and uses Lois, who enabled Clark's healing by removing the fatal blue kryptonite, to set a sadistic trap.
 Despite his success, Clark lets his confidence be undermined by Jor-El in the ice fortress, but reconsiders after a pep-talk from Jonathan."

-On this day in 2012, Alphas aired "The Devil Will Drag You Under."
-This served as the ninth episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 2012 (in the U.S.), Alphas aired "The Devil Will Drag You Under."
+Officially, this served as the ninth episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "When Hicks turns defector and beginning working for Parish, Rosen and the team can only wonder: has Hicks truly turned, or is he playing a deeper game involving Dani?"